 Replacing your current piece with an upgraded version, or simply adding to your collection with a long admired model, is the ideal incentive to get 2018 off to a flyer.

-The Rolex philosophy of constant and never-ending improvement means there’s always an exciting new innovation to discover, either on the surface or buried deep within the engine room of their range.
+The Rolex philosophy of constant and never-ending improvement to their Rolex Watches means there’s always an exciting new innovation to discover, either on the surface or buried deep within the engine room of their range.

 We’ve picked out a few of our favorites from the latest in the lineup, the ones that have moved on with some significant changes for you to explore.

 So, if you’ve been considering a new Rolex for the new year, go ahead, treat yourself.
 You’ve earned it.

 Here are the watches that caught our eye this year.

 In Rolex-Land, the tiniest detail can create a disproportionately huge amount of debate.